 Normally I’d have gotten into this reboot immediately but it began airing at the same time as BattleBots and in order to maintain the quality of writing I am known for I just could not do both at the same time.
 That’s not to say I care less about Robot Wars, it’s just I cannot do two things at once.
 I’m eager to get into this reboot and show the UK fans of The Update that I can get into Robot Wars just as hardcore as BattleBots.

-Special thanks go out to Dari and EliteTrainerXeos for having my back and ensuring I was able to obtain copies of all of the episodes in this series to write these articles!
+Special thanks go out to EliteTrainerXeos for having my back and ensuring I was able to obtain copies of all of the episodes in this series to write these articles!
 (I am still searching for both seasons of US Robot Wars: Extreme Warriors, if you have copies you’d like to share please get in touch with me!)

 “The level of challenge involved with building a fighting robot means there is no perfect design.”

 – Some British Guy